InnaKhachikyan/operating-systems/homework8/README.md

 In the end the contents of the file are read byte by byte and written to the stdout by passing fd 1 to write as an argument.

+# Task 7: Byte-Wise File Comparator

+2 prompt messages are written on the terminal asking hte user for the files path.
+The paths are read using scanf with corresponding success/fail checks.

+We open both files in the read-only mode, declare 2 char buffers for each file.
+In a while loop read byte by byte both files and compare the read bytes.
+If both files reached successfully the end, we print that the files are identical, break the loop and go to the end of main to close the fd-s and return 0.
+If one of them is 0 (the other one not), meaning one file has reached the end, the other not yet, we print the byte tracker var, close the fd-s, return 1.
+If at some point two non-equal chars are written, we, again, print the byte tracker var, close the fd-s and return 1.